-- a) be a senior administrative officer of the bookmaker, - b) have the capabilities, knowledge and experience to apply the provisions of the Law and of the current Directive efficiently, - c) carry out their duties objectively and independently, have direct access to all documents, data and information that may be helpful for their tasks, - d) have a clear criminal record. - 3.1.3 The bookmaker submits a completed APPENDIX I form to NBA within ten (10) days from the appointment of the Compliance Officer.
-The form includes detailed identification data, CV and the description of the legal relation between the Compliance Officer and the bookmaker. - 3.1.4 Where necessary, taking into account the volume and/or the regional expansion of the bookmaker's activities, a Deputy Compliance Officer is appointed to provide assistance to the Compliance Officer, to substitute the Compliance Officer in his/her absence, and to submit internal reports to him/her.
+- a) be a senior administrative officer of the bookmaker, - b) have the capabilities, knowledge and experience to apply the provisions of the Law and of the current Directive efficiently, - c) carry out their duties objectively and independently, have direct access to all documents, data and information that may be helpful for their tasks, - d) has not been convicted of a relevant offence, as described in the Gambling Law of 2019 (37(I)/2019). - 3.1.3 The bookmaker submits a completed APPENDIX I form to NBA within ten (10) days from the appointment of the Compliance Officer.
+The form includes detailed identification data, a CV, the description of the legal relation between the Compliance Officer and the bookmaker as well as the date of assuming his duties. - 3.1.4 Where necessary, taking into account the volume and/or the regional expansion of the bookmaker's activities, a Deputy Compliance Officer is appointed to provide assistance to the Compliance Officer, to substitute the Compliance Officer in his/her absence, and to submit internal reports to him/her.
 The NBA should be notified about the appointment of the Deputy Compliance Officer within ten (10) days from the appointment day. - 3.1.5 In the case of a group of companies with more than one obliged entity, the Compliance Officer of the largest company of the group is appointed and communicated as Coordinator Compliance Officer, following the procedures of paragraph 3.1.4, and is responsible to ensure the implementation of the Law and the Directive by all the companies of the group.
 The Coordinator Compliance Officer cooperates, coordinates and exchanges information with the Compliance Officers of the companies of the group.